biosustain/potion/README.rst

 Potion ships with backends for **SQLAlchemy**, **peewee** and **MongoEngine** models.
 It is possible to add backends for other data stores, or even to use a subset of Potion without any data store at all.

-API client libraries for `Python <https://github.com/biosustain/potion-client>`_ and `JavaScript/TypeScript <https://github.com/biosustain/potion-node>`_ (generic Node as well as AngularJS) are available.
+API client libraries for `Python <https://github.com/biosustain/potion-client>`_ and `JavaScript/TypeScript <https://github.com/biosustain/potion-node>`_ (generic Node as well as AngularJS and Angular) are available.

 User's Guide
 ^^^^^^^^^^^^